Book an appointment

 Vulvodynia, is hypersensitivity of nerves in the vulvar area causing pain.
 We are specialized in manual therapy and have extensive training in treating chronic pelvic dysfunction.

 Endometriosis is most commonly characterized by painful periods, intercourse pain, pain with bowel movements, urination pain, infertility and/or diarrhea during periods.
 Endometriosis refers to a condition where the tissue similar to the one that lines your uterus (the endometrium) grows outside of your uterus.
 Pelvic floor physical therapy is a great option to manage your symptoms.
-Your pelvic floor physical therapy therapist will help you reduce adhesions, and scar tissue and limit your movement through manual therapy, visceral mobilization, and home exercise programs.
+Your pelvic floor physical therapist will help you reduce adhesions and scar tissue, and improve your movement through manual therapy, visceral mobilization, and home exercise programs.

 Interstitial Cystitis, also known as Painful Bladder Syndrome, is a chronic inflammatory condition that affects the deep and muscular bladder layers.
 It can cause bladder frequency, urgency, and/or pain.